Follpvosten/nix-rust-quickstart/README.md

 4. Develop your new Rust project with Nix!

-## Licensing of generated projects
+### Licensing of generated projects

-The default licensing for generated projects is `MIT OR Apache-2.0`.
-However, these are just defaults.
 Whoever uses this template to generate a project holds copyright over the project they generated and is free to choose how it is licensed.
+For convenience only, there is an option to use the licensing of `MIT OR Apache-2.0`, which is very common.